 Yes.
-If you are expected to work 1,000 Hours of Service (720 Hours of Service if you were working 720 Hours of Service during 2017) with an Employing Unit for the 12-month period from your date of hire (or thereafter the Plan Year), your Employer will match dollar for dollar the first 2% you defer.
+If you are expected to work 1,000 Hours of Service with an Employing Unit for the 12-month period from your date of hire (or thereafter during the Plan Year), your Employer will match dollar for dollar the first 2% you defer.
 Your Employer will match 50 cents on the dollar for the next 2% you defer.
 Your deferrals can be either pre-tax, Roth, or both.
 Your Employer will not match salary deferrals over 4%.